mathieu-Glt/ms-gateway/README.md

 ## Get started !
 To start install the nodes modules folder with this command -> npm install<br/>
 Then launch that command for get image docker hub Nats -> docker run -p 4222:4222 -ti nats:latest.<br/> Nats is a message broker, it allows communication between each microservice.
 Run this command execute this command in an isolated terminal<br/>
-To finish execute -> npm run dev for start the service
+To finish execute -> npm run dev.
+For start the service